See our 778 reviews on Judge.me

-Recycle your HP and Canon ink cartridges for free in seconds.
+Recycle your HP and Canon ink cartridges — free by post.

-Download a Freepost label, pack your empty inks, and pop them in the post - it’s that easy.
+Download your Freepost label, pack your empty inks, and pop them in the post.

 How it works